-This bill specifies that the Retirement System Investment Commission (RSIC) may only consider pecuniary factors when making investment decisions.
-Additionally, to the extend practical, RSIC must retain the authority to exercise shareholder proxy rights for shares.
+This bill specifies that RSIC may only consider pecuniary factors when making investment decisions.
+Additionally, to the extent practical, RSIC must retain the authority to exercise shareholder proxy rights for shares.
 PEBA and RSIC indicate this bill will have no impact on the retirement system investments.
-Therefore, this bill will have no impact on state revenue.
+Therefore, this bill will have no impact on state revenues.